 Risk Management currently reviews these contracts with General Counsel on an ad hoc basis.

 Rensselaer maintains a comprehensive program of insurance and self-insurance to address a variety of exposures.
-The Division of Human Resources' office of Environmental, Health, Safety & Risk Management (EHS&RM) is responsible for evaluating loss exposures and arranging appropriate insurance coverage to protect the University’s financial assets.
+The Division of Human Resources' office of Environmental Health & Safety and Risk Management (EHS&RM) is responsible for evaluating loss exposures and arranging appropriate insurance coverage to protect the institute's financial assets.

-Insurance is purchased to protect against losses that could have a catastrophic impact on the University’s operations and financial condition.
+Insurance is purchased to protect against losses that could have a catastrophic impact on the institute’s operations and financial condition.

 Outside parties frequently ask Rensselaer to confirm various types and levels of insurance in connection with business agreements by requesting certificates of insurance.
-The office of Environmental Health, Safety & Risk Management is able to respond to such requests and can provide evidence of the University’s insurance coverage in the form of a certificate of insurance.
+The office of Environmental Health & Safety and Risk Management is able to respond to such requests and can provide evidence of the institute’s insurance coverage in the form of a certificate of insurance.

 Please complete the Certificate of Insurance Request Form.